aravk04/Direct-Messaging-Application/out/production/CS-180-Team-Project/README.md

 testRemoveFriend: Checks removeFriend method and when they remove a friend it removes them from the friend list

-testEqual: Checks equals method and sees if two users are the same by checking name, email, address, username, and password
+testEquals: Checks equals method and sees if two users are the same by checking name, email, address, username, and password

-testToString: Checks toString method and makes sure it is the right information for the user object

-testUpdateName: Checks updateName method and if the username is updated when it has been changed
+testConstructorWithInvalidUsername: Checks whether the username field is empty

-testSetEmailAddress: Checks setEmailAddress and makes sure it can be updated when it has been changed

-testSetPassword: Checks setPassword method and see if the user's password can be updated and properly set

-testSetUsername: Checks setUsername method and if the username can be updated and it is changed in the user object
+testConstructorWithInvalidPassword: Checks if password is less than 8 characters if it is it throws an exception

+testUnblockUser: First block user then checks if user is blocked then unblocks the user and checks if they are no longer on the unblocked list

 MessageTest.java